haskell-servant/haskell-servant.github.io/tutorial/javascript.md

   }
 ```

-This pattern is available with all supported backends, and a default instance
+This pattern is available with all supported backends, and default values are provided.

 ## Vanilla support

-If you don't require JQuery for your application, you can reduce your
+If you don't use JQuery for your application, you can reduce your
-dependencies to simply use `XMLHttpRequest` object from standard API.
+dependencies to simply use the `XMLHttpRequest` object from the standard API.

-Follow the same code as previous part, and simply replace the `apiJS`
+Use the same code as before but simply replace the previous `apiJS` with
-definition to this one:
+the following one:

 ``` haskell
 apiJS :: String